sayiho/Richy/README.md

 Did you ever wanted to have your own assistant, but the only ones available are for Android/iOS/Windows plus you are worried about privacy?

-Well, now you can have '**Heinrichy**' which will help you to live in the terminal, because what's the point of searching the web which can take a while when you can simply just ask Heinrichy?
+Well, now you can have '**Heinrichy**' which will help you to live in the terminal, because what's the point of searching the web (which can take a while by the way) when you can simply just ask Heinrichy?

-Heinrichy is python based assistant which can help you with;
+Heinrichy is open-source python-based assistant which can help you with;
-- maintaining your schedule
+- maintaining your schedule,
-- aswering your questions
+- aswering your questions,
-- calculating medium-level calculation
+- calculating medium-level calculation,
-- giving you informations about movies on the local drive (to get more help type in 'movies help')
+- giving you informations about your movies library or any movie you want

 ## Curent version

-The most recent version is _0.35_Alpha which brings:
+The most recent version is _0.36_Alpha which brings:
-- Changed config format from py to conf (loading using configparser) for flexibility
-- Added ability to turn on/off schedule module, multimedia module and modules that will come in the future
+- Added ability to search for movie that it is not in your library using 'movie search (the name of the movie) for example 'movie search the terminator'
-- New module called multimedia which allows to give you more info about movies you have on the local hard drive
-- first_timer.py script which checks if you have required packages installed to run Heinrichy

 ## Installation
 After downloading Heinrichy, fill in the config file where the values say 'default' (you can also change some other